Welcome to the online home of the

 Fieldwork and Geoarchaeology

 Field research is central to CAPR's effort to find evidence of early people in the Americas.
 Through systematic identification, survey and excavation of sedimentary deposits older than 15,000 years we are actively searching for and testing new sites for evidence of early humans.
 We do not limit ourselves to the search for stone tools.
 Instead we look for the full range of human behavioral and technological indicators.
+CAPR provides support to professional and student archaeologists who share our research goals.

-Understanding ancient technologies is sometimes difficult because natural processes occasionally mimic human srone and bone technology.
+Understanding ancient technologies is sometimes difficult because natural processes occasionally mimic human stone and bone technology.
 Experimental archaeology informs us about how humans produced the technological patterns visible in the archaeological record.
 CAPR maintains an active experimental archaeology program focusing on bone modification.

 Museum Collections Research